12 Best medium format cameras: (2023 Guide & Reviews)

 Why is this camera the best?

-The traditional GFX with the most improved firmware in the world of GFX takes this camera to a new world of possibilities for capturing superb image quality.
+The traditional GFX with the most improved firmware in GFX takes this camera to a new world of possibilities for capturing superb image quality.

 The 51.4 MP sensor and speedy image processor play a part in the greatness of the camera.